 This durable wooden board book introduces infants and toddlers to fruit recognition through beautifully painted illustrations.
-The thick wooden pages bound with natural cord offer a tactile experience perfect for small hands, while the rounded corners ensure safe exploration.
+The thick wooden pages bound with natural cord offer a tactile experience great for small hands, while the rounded corners ensure safe exploration.
 Each painted page features vibrant fruit imagery that supports early language development and visual discrimination.

 “The child is both a hope and a promise for mankind.”— Maria MontessoriEducation and Peace